luckyzyx/LuckyTool_Doc/docs/en/guide/aod.md

 # copyright: 无版权
 ---

-- 移除系统截屏延迟
+- [Add] Remove aod music whitelist
-- 移除截屏隐私限制
+- [Add] Remove the white list of notification icons on the aod
-- 禁用FLAG_SECURE
+- [Add] Set the aod style mode